motazabdou/time_square/README.md

 * Once created, I navigated to my new repository on GitHub and clicked the Gitpod button which built my workspace.

 ### Local Installation
-A copy of the GitHub repository can be saved by clicking the green "Code" button at the top of the page, then clicking the "download.zip" button and extracting the zip file, or you clone the repository with this command:
+A copy of the GitHub repository can be saved by clicking the green ==Code== button at the top of the page, then clicking the ==download.zip== button and extracting the zip file, or you clone the repository with this command:
 ```
 $ git clone https://github.com/motazabdou/time_square.git
 ```